9 nights starting from

-The Best Western Europa Hotel is built on the top of Drouvas Hill just above the town of Olympia and enjoys views of the Arcadian Mountains and the Alfios Valley.
-This comfortable hotel offers spacious rooms with private balconies and first class facilities.
+The Olympian Asty Hotel is built on the top of Drouvas Hill just above the town of Olympia and enjoys views of the Arcadian Mountains and the Alfios Valley.
+This modern hotel offers comfortable rooms with private balconies and all modern facilities.
 The hotel has a pool, (seasonal), bar and restaurant.

 Olympion Asty Hotel Website